Cinema of Zimbabwe

 Zimbabwe has an active film culture that includes films made in Zimbabwe during its pre- and post-colonial periods.
+The country hosts the Zimbabwe International Film Festival as well as the International Images Film Festival for Women (IIFF).
+As of 2021, it is estimated around 20 local feature films are made annually.

 Economic crisis and political crisis have been features of the industry.
-A publication from the 1980s counted 14 cinemas in Zimbabwe's capital city, Harare.
-According to a 1998 report only 15 percent of the population had been to a cinema.
+UNESCO described the industry as facing persistent challenges with funding, distribution and monetisation, as well as being constrained by a lack of technical skills.
+A publication from the 1980s counted 14 cinemas in Zimbabwe's capital city, Harare, while a 2021 report counted only 4 cinema's accounting for 13 cinematic screen in the entire country.
+According to a 1998 report, only 15 percent of the population had been to a cinema.
 European and American films have been made on location in Zimbabwe as well as Indian films.
 American films are popular in Zimbabwe but face restrictions limiting their distribution.

-History
+Cinematic history

 Great Britain's Colonial Film Unit was active in Zimbabwe.
-Zimbabwe's post-colonial government has worked to sponsor film development.
+Zimbabwe's post-colonial government has worked to sponsor film development, but changed this strategy after financial losses.
 Germany helped fund a film training and production program.
+In the 1980s, the Zimbabwean government launched a campaign to attract foreign productions to film on location.
+Examples of films made around this time include King Solomon's Mines (1985), an American movie filmed outside Harare, and Cry Freedom (1987), a British-American film.